aristanetworks/anta/docs/advanced_usages/as-python-lib.md

     asyncio.run(test.test())
     ```

 test function is always the same and __must__ be defined with the `@AntaTest.anta_test` decorator.
-This function takes at least one argument which is a `anta.inventory.models.InventoryDevice` object and can have multiple parameters depending of your test definition.
+This function takes at least one argument which is a `anta.inventory.models.InventoryDevice` object and can have multiple additional parameters depending of your test definition.
+All parameters __must__ come with a default value and the test function __should__ validate the parameters values.

 ```python
 class VerifyTemperature(AntaTest):